meabhaykr/Freakins-Using-Power-BI/README.md

 ## How to Use
 1. Clone the repository to your local environment.
-2. Open the provided Power BI files (`https://github.com/meabhaykr/Freakins-Using-Power-BI/blob/main/Power%20Bi%20FreakinsCom.pbix`) in Power BI Desktop.
+2. Open the provided Power BI files (`Power Bi FreakinsCom.pbix`) in Power BI Desktop.
 3. Use the filters provided in the dashboards to explore the data by year, category, or specific items.
 4. Gain insights into cost structures, supplier negotiations, sales performance, and inventory strategies.